Types of Poetry for Kids to Read and Write

-There are literally hundreds of examples of different types of poetry that you can try to write.
-This article showcases twelve popular types that students choose to write in my classroom.
+There are literally hundreds of examples of different types of poetry for kids that you can try to write.
+This article showcases twelve popular types that students can choose to write in my classroom.

 You can select one poem from the list to write for your poetry assignment.
 The poetry types are organized in alphabetical order.
 Many have links for additional information and examples.